 Sometimes this is difficult to hear unless you put your face very close to your rabbit, but if you can’t hear it, you can feel your rabbit’s head vibrate when you’re petting them.
 You can also see their whiskers twitching a little as your rabbit happily grinds their teeth.

-A word of caution.
 There is another sound rabbits make that is very similar to their purring but means the exact opposite.
 When your rabbit is very loudly grinding their teeth together it is an indication that they are uncomfortable or in pain.
-This is much less common and is more of a grating sound.
-The rabbit’s body language will also reflect their discomfort.
-Here is an example of a rabbit recovering from being sick.
-The tooth grating sounds starts at about two minutes.
+This is much less common and is not one of the first symptoms of rabbit illness I look out for.
+It happens most frequently if your rabbit is suffering from a dental disease, such as overgrown teeth.

 Rabbits thump when they are scared and sense danger.
 Or in some cases, they will thump when they are annoyed with us.
 It stems from an instinctual behavior to warn their home warren of danger in the area.